 Product Description: The audited portfolio consists of standard loans and credit lines extended to Spanish companies and self-employed individuals.
-Some loans are secured by real estate (2.84%) but most are unsecured (51.74%). and most were granted to fund general working capital and/or long-term business expansion.
-The remaining 45.42% corresponds to unsecured credit lines.
+Some loans are secured by real estate (5.2% of total pool volume) but most are unsecured (71.4%). and most were granted to fund general working capital and/or long-term business expansion.
+The remaining 23.3% corresponds to unsecured credit lines.

-The portfolio breakdown by company size is: 37.12 % micro-enterprises (turnover less than €2 million), 51.70% SMEs (turnover between €2 million and €50 million), and 11.18% self-employed individuals.
-The loans and credit lines were originated mainly between 2011 and 2013, with a weighted-average seasoning of 2.88 years and a weighted-average remaining term of 2.3 years.
-The longest loan matures in May 2033.
-Geographically, the pool is concentrated in Madrid (19.9%)and Catalonia (22.3%).
-Loans are either subject to French amortisation (54.24% of the total portfolio) or bullet amortisation (0.33% of the total portfolio).
-Lines are bullet by product nature.
+The portfolio breakdown by company size is: 37.5% microenterprises (turnover less than €2 million), 57.7% SMEs (turnover between €2 million and €50 million), and 4.8% self-employed individuals.
+The loans and credit lines were originated mainly between 2009 and 2013, and have a weighted-average seasoning of 2.1 years and a weightedaverage remaining term of 3.2 years.
+The loan with the longest term matures in March 2047.
+Geographically, the pool is concentrated in Madrid (19.5%)and Catalonia (19.5%).
+Loans are either subject to French amortisation (65.3% of the total portfolio) or bullet amortisation (11.4% of the total portfolio), while credit lines (23.3% of the total portfolio), are bullet by product nature.

-Around 5.% of the portfolio corresponds to loans currently in an initial principal grace period expected on average to end in 6 months.
+Around 4.9% of the portfolio corresponds to loans currently in an initial principal grace period expected on average to end in less than 8 months.

-In terms of debtor concentration, the pool includes exposures up to 0.84% of the issuance amount.
-Around 13.8% of the portfolio is concentrated in the "Construction and Building" sector according to Moody's industry classification.
-The Real Estate Developer sector represents less than 0.5% of the total pool.
+In terms of debtor concentration, the pool includes exposures up to 1% of the issuance amount.
+Around 11.8% of the portfolio is concentrated in the "Construction and Building" sector according to Moody's industry classification.
+The Real Estate Developer sector represents 5.4% of the total pool.